 He was involved as representative of interest groups in legislative projects regarding art related legislation, such as the Swiss Act on the International Transfer of Cultural Property and the Swiss Copyright Act.
 He his regularly called to teach as guest lecturer in courses on arbitration and art law, including at an educational program of the Swiss Institute of Art Research.

-He is president of the Alberto Giacometti Foundation, Zurich, of the Stiftung Sammlung Kamm, Zug, and of the Werner Coninx Foundation, Zurich, and a member of the Board of the Emil Bührle Collection and of the Swiss Association of Art Collectors.
+He is president of the Alberto Giacometti Foundation, Zurich, of the Stiftung Sammlung Kamm, Zug, of the Werner Coninx Foundation, Zurich, and of the Emil Bührle Collection.
+In addition, he is a member of the Board of the Thomas and Doris Ammann Foundation, the Hulda and Gustav Zumsteg Foundation and of the Swiss Association of Art Collectors.